Summer Ideas

 Make your Own Ice Cream

-Summer is coming and it is hot and humid in Maryland!
-I have looked at ways to make ice cream with simple ingredients but not involving ice cream maker (I can’t be bothered with that) or dairy.
-And I do not really care for all the non dairy ice cream on the market.- not too whole-foods oriented.
-So I did research for a while and finally I asked my husband to get me a Dessert Bullet for my 48th birthday.
-Truth be told: I love it.
+Summer means we crave ice-cream.
+If your goal is to be well, then you want to stay away from commercial dairy-based ice-cream.
+But I don’t really care for all the non dairy ice cream on the market- not too whole-foods oriented.
+So nine years ago, I did research I asked my husband to get me a Dessert Bullet for my 48th birthday.
+Truth be told: I absolutely love it.
 You have to like bananas as they are mostly the base, but you will be able to get around them.
-It takes seconds to put together, run and clean and I have instant cold and creamy ice cream any time I wish.
-Very satisfying and delicious, so thought I would share it with you – I highly recommend it.
-Here is a picture from my yesterday ice cream.
+It takes seconds to put together, run, and clean, and I have instant cold and creamy ice cream any time I wish.
+Very satisfying and delicious, so thought I would share it with you.
+Here is a picture.
 This was just frozen bananas and strawberries, both organic, of course.
-It was a nice break from consulting on the phone and answering emails.
-You are looking at my work desk.
-Oh, Dessert Bullet is not expensive.
 Nutrition: There is nothing wrong with freezing fresh fruit as it is perfectly ripe one day and making this dessert next day.
 There is a lot of fear of the word “fructose” in the US right now.
 Please do NOT eliminate fresh organic seasonal fruits from your diet.
-Instead, eliminate high corn fructose syrup and corn syrup from your drinks and desserts.
+Instead, eliminate high corn fructose syrup, corn syrup, and agave syrup from your drinks and desserts.
 Happy Summer!

 MORE PRACTICAL IDEAS FOR HYDRATION IN SUMMER